The $hp$-FEM applied to the Helmholtz equation with PML truncation does not suffer from the pollution effect: The main decomposition result in the black-box setting

 Comparing \eqref{eq:res} and \eqref{eq:decHF}, and recalling that in the nontrapping case \eqref{eq:res} holds with $M=0$, we see that $\vhigh$ satisfies a bound that is better, by at least one power of $\hsc$, than the bound satisfied by $u$; this is the analogue of the property (ii) in \S\ref{sec:idea1} of the results of \cite{MeSa:10, MeSa:11, EsMe:12, MePaSa:13}, and is a consequence of the semiclassical ellipticity of $P_\hsc -1$ on high-frequencies (as discussed in \S\ref{sec:idea2}).
 The regularity of $\vhigh$ depends on the domain of the operator but not on any other features of the black box (in particular, not on the regularity estimate \eqref{eq:lowenest}).

 \paragraph{The component $\vlow$.}

-$\vlow$ is in the domain of arbitrary powers of the operator ($\vlow \in \mathcal D_\hsc^{\sharp,\infty}$) and so is smooth in an abstract sense. $\vlow$ is split further into two parts: $\vAnear$ and $\vAfar$, with $\vAnear$ regular near the black-box and negligible away from it, and $ \vAfar$ entire away from the black-box and negligible near it; Figure \ref{fig:line2} illustrates this set up (with ``$\vAnear$ analytic'' replaced by ``$\vAnear$ regular'').
+$\vlow$ is in the domain of arbitrary powers of the operator ($\vlow \in \mathcal D_\hsc^{\sharp,\infty}$) and so is smooth in an abstract sense. $\vlow$ is split further into two parts: $\vAnear$ and $\vAfar$, with $\vAnear$ regular near the black box and negligible away from it, and $ \vAfar$ entire away from the black box and negligible near it; Figure \ref{fig:line2} illustrates this set up (with ``$\vAnear$ analytic'' replaced by ``$\vAnear$ regular'').
 Comparing \eqref{eq:res} and \eqref{eq:decLF1}/\eqref{eq:decLF3}, we see that, in the regions where they are not negligible, $\vAnear$ and $\vAfar$ satisfy bounds with the same $\hsc$-dependence as $u$, but with improved regularity.
 These properties are the analogue of the property (i) in \S\ref{sec:idea1} of the results of \cite{MeSa:10}, \cite{MeSa:11}, \cite{EsMe:12}, \cite{MePaSa:13}.
-In particular, the regularity of $\ulow$ depends on the regularity inside the black-box (from \eqref{eq:lowenest}), and, for the exterior Dirichlet problem with analytic obstacle and coefficients analytic in a neighbourhood of the obstacle, $\ulow$ is analytic.
+In particular, the regularity of $\ulow$ depends on the regularity inside the black box (from \eqref{eq:lowenest}), and, for the exterior Dirichlet problem with analytic obstacle and coefficients analytic in a neighbourhood of the obstacle, $\ulow$ is analytic.

 \paragraph{The boundary conditions satisfied by each component.}

 On \emph{both} $\Gamma_\tr$ \emph{and} on any boundaries in the interior of the black box, each of the main components $\vhigh$, $\vAfar$, and $\vAnear$ \emph{either} satisfies the same boundary condition as the PML solution $v$ \emph{or} is negligible in a neighbourhood of that boundary.
 Indeed, both $\vhigh$ and $\vAfar \in \cD(\Otr)$, and thus satisfy the same boundary conditions as $v$ in both the black box and on $\Gamma_\tr$.
 The component $\vAnear\in \cD^{\sharp,\infty}_\hsc$, and thus satisfies the same boundary condition(s) (if any) as the PML solution $v$ in the black box; furthermore, by \eqref{eq:decLF2}, $\vAnear$ is negligible near $\Gamma_\tr$.
 This discussion was all for the case $\rho\neq 1$ in \eqref{eq:lowenest} (where $\vlow$ is split into $\vAfar$ and $\vAnear$).
 When $\rho=1$ in \eqref{eq:lowenest}, $\vlow\in \cD^{\sharp,\infty}_\hsc$, and thus satisfies the same boundary condition(s) (if any) as the PML solution $v$ in the black box, and is negligible itself in a neighbourhood of $\Gamma_\tr$ by \eqref{eq:decLF5a} and the fact that $R_{\tr} > R_1(1+\e)$.